Swofty-Developments/HypixelSkyBlock/README.md

 [<img src="https://discordapp.com/assets/e4923594e694a21542a489471ecffa50.svg" alt="" height="55" />](https://discord.gg/paper)

 A 1.8 to 1.21.3 recreation of HypixelSkyBlock utilizing Minestom, with the intention of actually having a properly abstracted, scalable codebase.
+This project is sisters with the [HypixelForums](https://github.com/Swofty-Developments/HypixelForums) project and optionally, can be used together.

 #### Releases